 Instead, I take Marxism for granted and my essay is only about those who identify themselves as Marxists or at least as revolutionary leftists.
 I also take the following point for granted: one cannot be a Marxist if one does not consider the socialist revolution possible and necessary and if the goal of the socialist revolution does not guide one's political positions and actions.
 Consequently, I believe that Marxism still requires a strategic approach to national conflicts such as the Cyprus problem.
 However, given the lack of revolutionary prospects and the absence of a workers' movement in Cyprus and internationally, it is impossible to link the Cyprus problem directly to the revolution.
 What I believe we can do is to link the Cyprus problem with the reconstitution of a workers' movement and a Marxist left in Cyprus.
 Lenin's ultimate goal in relation to the national question was the unity of the proletarians of all nations in the struggle against Tsarism and in support of socialism.
 Cypriot Marxists can have the same goal with regard to the Cypriot problem.
-We should try to politicise the Cyprus problem in a way that promotes the unity of the Cypriot proletarians and the formation of a workers' struggle, and we should advocate the approach or solution to the problem that is most favourable to that unity and formation.
+We should try to politicise the Cyprus problem in a way that promotes the unity of the Cypriot problem.
+We should try to politicise the that unity and formation.